simeononsecurity/simeononsecurity.ch/content/articles/microsoft-security-certification-path/index.en.md

 In this article, we will explore Microsoft's security certification path, highlighting key certifications, their benefits, and how they can help you advance your cybersecurity career.
 We'll also provide insights into the latest trends and government regulations in the cybersecurity landscape.

-{{< figure src="securitycertifications.png" alt="Microsoft Security Engineer Certification Path" link="https://learn.microsoft.com/en-us/credentials/certifications/roles/security-engineer" >}}
+{{< figure src="securitycertifications.webp" alt="Microsoft Security Engineer Certification Path" link="https://learn.microsoft.com/en-us/credentials/certifications/roles/security-engineer" >}}

 ______